michaeluno/admin-page-framework/test/readme.md

 ## Steps

 1. **Important** Rename `settings-sample.cfg` in `test/` to `settings.cfg`.
 Edit the file and set up necessary paths, database user name password, and host, plugin slug, test site location etc.
-2. cd to `test/` and run `install.sh` by typing the following command in the console program.
+2. cd to `test/` and run `install.sh` by typing the following command in a console program.

     ```
     bash install.sh